Garg2504/OOPS-SGSITS-Mini-project/README.md

-# Java Project: College Finance Management System
+# College Finance Management System
-Work in progress ...
+This project is a simple financial system for a college.

-Once Completed!
+Completed!

 👇 👇 👇